kvsrh/kvsrh.github.io.old/etymology.md

 [03/31/2018]

 The etymologicon book was an absolutely great read.
 Will add update.
-Buff, Buck, California, et.al.
+Buff, Buck, California, Juno Moneta, Punch, Bank, Bankrupt, Pupil.